Home » Dessert Recipes » The Best Blueberry Cobbler (+Video)

 HOW TO MAKE THE BEST BLUEBERRY COBBLER:

 Preheat the oven to 350F degrees.
 Spray a 9″ x 9″ square baking dish with nonstick cooking spray and set aside.
-In a medium sized bowl, stir together the flour with 1 cup of sugar and then add in the milk.
-Then, pour the melted butter and vanilla extract.
-Stir until combined.
+In a medium sized bowl, stir together the flour with 1 cup of sugar.
+Stir in the milk and melted butter.

 CRAVING MORE RECIPES?